IIIF/api/source/presentation/4.0/index.md

 # 3D

-3D Content Resources are painted into Scenes.

-Scenes have infinite height (y axis), width (x axis) and depth (z axis), where 0 on each axis (the origin of the coordinate system) is treated as the center of the scene's space.
+Scenes describe a 3D boundless space with infinite height (y axis), width (x axis) and depth (z axis), where 0 on each axis (the origin of the coordinate system) is treated as the center of the scene's space.

 The positive y axis points upwards, the positive x axis points to the right, and the positive z axis points forwards (a [right-handed cartesian coordinate system](https://en.wikipedia.org/wiki/Right-hand_rule)).